 1. Decide What Types Of Quail You Want To Raise

 There are dozens of types of quail to raise.
-Even some of the most popular breeds have dozens of sub-varieties.
-Check out this article for information on the best quail to raise for eggs or meat.
+Even some of the most popular breeds have dozens of sub-varieties that are incredible for eggs or meat.

 Two types of quail are the most popular quail to raise.
 The Coturnix quail and the bobwhite quail.
 The Coturnix is also called the Pharaoh or Japanese quail and has been domesticated for thousands of years.
 It is a calmer quail that doesn’t scare as easily and makes a wonderful pet.